adipandas/adipandas.github.io/_posts/2026-08-16-quadcopter-dynamics-control.md

 These are my notes on quadcopter dynamics and control.
 I wrote them in grad school, at a point where I could fly a controller that I was unable to explain.

-I could tune the gains well enough to get the thing in the air, but the shape of the control law stayed a mystery to me.
+I could tune the gains to get the thing in the air, but the shape of the control law stayed a mystery to me.
 Most papers state the equations of motion and then produce a finished mixer matrix a line or two later.
 The steps in between are left to the reader: where the small-angle approximation gets used, why yaw is treated differently from roll and pitch, how four rotor thrusts come out of four scalar demands.
 I worked through those steps and wrote out every line I had to do by hand.
-The notes then sat in a folder for a few years.
+The notes then sat in a folder for a few years never to see the light of the day.

 Most of what follows comes out of one fact.
 A quadcopter has six degrees of freedom and four actuators, so it is underactuated, and translation has to be paid for with attitude.
-You cannot slide sideways without tipping over first.
+This system cannot move without tipping over first.

 Below is the rigid-body model, then a cascaded position-and-attitude controller built on top of it, then the control allocation (the "mixer") for the `+` and `X` rotor layouts.